 Misaki has recently been assigned to a remote space outpost, but unlike other the cadets, she's inept at pretty much everything.
 Some seem to believe she holds a secret which may allow them to turn the tide against a mysterious enemy which threatens to overwhelm them over time.
 The truth will reveal what happened to her father who went missing many years ago.

-I'll be honest and admit I'm being VERY hard on this anime.
-Not to say it has no redeeming qualities, but the faults of Divergence Eve are severe enough that I'd never recommend it to anyone.
-But let me first say that it pains me to rate any sci-fi show poorly.
+I'll admit I'm being VERY hard on this anime.
+Not to say it has no redeeming qualities but the faults of Divergence Eve are severe enough that I'd never recommend it to anyone, despite it how much it pains me to rate any sci-fi show poorly.

 Later on a story takes shape, and it's not bad aside from only being a small layer in a mundane sandwich.
-And just when I thought that perhaps the good foundation could be leveraged in a good story, Divergence Eve devolves into "stop the mad scientist".
-Which pales in comparison to my disgust over the total cop out ending.
+Just when I thought that perhaps the good foundation could be leveraged in a good story, Divergence Eve devolves into "stop the mad scientist".
+Don't get me started with the total total cop-out ending.
 I sat through all this for THAT?

-Divergence Eve is poorly animated, with some okay character designs - mainly oriented around females with gigantic boobs (possibly the best/worst feature in the show if you like or hate those).
-Dubbing is typical for ADV releases around the time - not completely terrible like the 1990s, but still sub par quality.
+Divergence Eve is poorly animated with some okay character designs - mainly oriented around females with gigantic boobs (possibly the best/worst feature in the show if you like or hate those).
+Dubbing is typical for ADV releases around the time - not completely terrible like the 1990s but still sub par quality.
 I sound down on Divergence Eve because I'm unhappy with the result.
 It bugs me the most how a show squanders so many good ideas as basic materials.
 This should have been much better.
-Sci-fi anime becoming rare these days, this is an option to check out but I'd recommend staying clear of it.
+Sci-fi anime becoming rare these days, I'd still recommend staying clear of it.

 Screen Caps: >